leoohyama/Global_map_hexbin/README.md

 # Global_map_hexbin
-This gives the R script on how to create global hexbin maps
+This provides an R script on how to create global hexbin maps using the 'ddgridr' package.
+Most of the post-processing (cleaning up the final shapefile) is done in QGIS.